Legacy Ballet Faculty

 We love what we do

 We love to dance.
 We are trained in what we do, and are happy to share our training and our love of dance with others.
-We all have a vast number of dance teachers behind us, and what they passed to us, and what we pass along to you, is all part of the Legacy.
+We all have a vast number of dance and/or tumbling instructors behind us, and what they passed to us, and what we pass along to you, is all part of the Legacy.